-- TPC is responsible for arrangements and logistics, including security, for all public meeting(s) and license hearing(s).
+- TPC is responsible for arrangements and logistics, including security, for all public meeting(s) and license hearing(s), whether conducted in-person or virtually.
 TPC should plan for at least one public scoping and public comment meeting, and a license hearing in each adjacent coastal State.
 If the onshore component is extensive (i.e., crosses county lines) more than one public scoping and public comment meeting may be required; - TPC must prepare a Public Scoping Meeting Plan (draft and final) and a DEIS Comment Meeting Plan (draft and final) which incorporates lessons learned from the Public Scoping Meeting Plan.
-Unless meeting venues change between scoping and the DEIS comment meeting(s), the DEIS Comment Meeting Plan should be similar to the Public Scoping Meeting Plan; and,

-• Within ten (10) days of receiving the meeting transcripts from the court reporter, TPC must prepare a Public Scoping Meeting Summary Report, (meeting transcripts, breakdown of comments by topic/resource, and attendance) for each meeting.
+Unless meeting venues change between scoping and the DEIS comment meeting(s), the DEIS Comment Meeting Plan should be similar to the Public Scoping Meeting Plan; and, - Within ten (10) days of receiving the meeting transcripts from the court reporter, TPC must prepare a Public Scoping Meeting Summary Report, (meeting transcripts including translated versions, breakdown of comments by topic/resource, and attendance) for each meeting.